Configure Windows Firewall with Advanced Security by Using an Answer File

 <RunSynchronous> <RunSynchronousCommand wcm:action="add"> <Path>Netsh advfirewall firewall add rule name="allow messenger" dir=in program="c:\programfiles\messenger\msmsgs.exe" action=allow </Path> <Description>Enable Windows Messenger</Description> <Order>1</Order> </RunSynchronousCommand> </RunSynchronous>

-The Netsh advfirewall command requires administrator permissions to run.
+Note The Netsh advfirewall command requires administrator permissions to run.
 If the RunSynchronous command runs in a configuration pass that runs in user context, that user account must have administrator permissions.

 Using the Netsh Advfirewall Command-Line Tool